 A company resident in South Africa is liable for Secondary Tax on Companies (STC) on dividends declared.
-STC is payable on the net amount, which comprises the dividend declared, less total dividends received or accrued during the dividend cycle.
+STC of 12,5%, or 10% after 1 October 2007, is payable on the net amount, which comprises the dividend declared, less total dividends received or accrued during the dividend cycle.
 The dividend cycle extends between dividend declaration dates.
-In the case of a first dividend declared after 17 March 1993, the dividend cycle is deemed to commence on the later of 1 September 1992, or the day following the date of the last dividend declared by the company prior to 17 March 1993, or the date the company was incorporated, or the date on which the company became resident and ending on the day on which such dividend accrues to the shareholder.

 STC is payable on or before the last day of the month, following the month in which the dividend cycle ends.
-Interest on late payment of STC is charged at the prevailing SARS rate.
+Interest on late payment of STC is charged at the prevailing SARS rate

-Dividends declared after 1 January 2003 by a company in liquidation, or in anticipation of liquidation, winding-up or deregistration from capital profits that accrued after 1 October 2001, are subject to STC.
+Dividends declared by a company in liquidation, or in anticipation of liquidation, winding-up or deregistration from capital profits that accrued after 1 October 2001, are subject to STC.
 If the capital profits accrued before that date, the dividend will be exempt from STC if declared in the process of liquidation or deregistration, provided certain prescribed steps are taken and instituted within 6 months after the date the dividend is declared.